 Clean Air Metals Inc. (the "Company") is a publicly traded company incorporated under the laws of the Province of British Columbia and continued under the Canada Business Corporations Act.
 The Company's shares are listed on the TSX Venture Exchange ("TSXV") and traded under the stock symbol "AIR".
 The corporate address of the Company is 307 - 1265 Arthur Street East, Thunder Bay, ON, P7E 5H7.
 The Company is engaged in the identification, acquisition, exploration and, if warranted, development of exploration and evaluation assets.
-The consolidated financial statements of the Company as at and for the year ended January 31, 2025, comprise the Company and its wholly-owned subsidiary, Panoramic PGMs (Canada) Ltd.
+The condensed consolidated interim financial statements of the Company as at and for the three-month period ended April 30, 2025, comprise the Company and its wholly-owned subsidiary, Panoramic PGMs (Canada) Ltd.